zmarties/python-libusb1/README.rst

 Error statuses are converted into :python_code:`usb1.USBError` exceptions, with status as ``value`` instance property.

-``usb1`` module also defines a few more functions and classes, which are otherwise not so convenient to call from Python: the event handling API needed by async API.
+The ``usb1`` module also defines a few more functions and classes, which are otherwise not so convenient to call from Python: the event handling API needed by async API.